 If you're currently using manual key control, such as a pegboard or lockbox, you have no way of detecting the exact moment a key has been requested by an unauthorized user or has exceeded its time limit.
 By implementing an electronic key control system, you can choose triggers to sound an alarm or send a text or email to the system administrator.
 Such triggers include unauthorized users attempting to access the system, overdue keys or a system drawer being left open for too long.
 By alerting you of overdue keys and other suspicious activity, your system helps you identify and resolve potential security breaches.

 Employee accountability only goes so far.
-By using a key control system with a video camera and biometric fingerprint reader, you can eliminate the risk of password sharing and identify who accesses the system.
+By using a key control system with a biometric fingerprint reader, you can eliminate the risk of password sharing and identify who accesses the system.
 Adding a motion-activated video camera to your key control system will allow you record any person who approaches the system, even if the person doesn't attempt to log on.

 While a video camera can help you recognize faces, a fingerprint reader will distinguish individuals on a biometric level.
 The system will only unlock for a registered fingerprint from an authorized user and since no two fingerprints are alike, you’ll know exactly who’s accessing your system.